laelbarlow/typhaon/README.md

 In the absence of major sequence alignment errors, most if not all standard phylogetic analysis steps for a typical protein-coding gene family are quite routine and can therefore be programmed.
 This also brings the benefit of greater reproducibility.
 Available software fills this need to a large extent.
 For example, the [ete-build tool in the ETE toolkit](http://etetoolkit.org/cookbook/) allows phylogenetic analysis workflow to be run from command line, and the [NGPhylogeny.fr webservice](https://ngphylogeny.fr/) provides a convenient graphical interface with one-click automated workflows.
 Such alternatives may be sufficient for many projects.
-However, these may not be readily applicable to some projects especially those investigating evolution of large gene superfamilies over long spans of time.
-In these cases, projects may benefit from a focus on filtering sequences prior to alignment, as well as application of Bayesian Inferrence methods for phylogenetic analysis.
+However, these may not be readily applicable to all projects.
+In particular, some projects investigating evolution of large gene superfamilies over long spans of time may benefit from a focus on filtering sequences prior to alignment as well as application of Bayesian Inferrence methods for phylogenetic analysis.
 This workflow, Typhaon, provides these additional features.
 Typhaon is also highly reproducible, adaptable, and portable due to use of the [Snakemake workflow manager](https://snakemake.readthedocs.io/en/stable/).